 Accurate data and comprehensive analysis enable health plans and healthcare providers to advance the safe use of medication.

 Optimizing medication compatibility among health plan participants is about more than attempting to review a long list of potential one-to-one drug interactions using antiquated methods.
-It’s about evaluating whether an individual’s medication regimen through a comprehensive analysis of simultaneous, multi-drug interactions, as well as genetic composition.
+It’s about evaluating whether an individual’s medication regimen is compatible through a comprehensive analysis of simultaneous, multi-drug interactions, as well as genetic composition.
 By using more modern and advanced tools, we can better assess and mitigate the potential risk of medication-related harm.

 The risk stratification systems that many healthcare organizations use assess the probability of harm solely on diseases.
 However, people with the same disease may be on different drug regimens to treat that ailment and other conditions.
 Those different drug combinations may present distinct risks.
 For example, certain medications may contribute to a prolonged heart rhythm, which can be dangerous and even fatal.
 Knowing exactly which medications a person takes can help gauge and monitor such risk.